Jamesvasanth21/Apache-Superset-0.35.2/Apache Superset-0.35.2.md

         ```
         python get-pip.py
         ```
 3. Superset stores database connection information in its metadata database.
-For that purpose, we use Cryptography Library.
-Python library to encrypt connection passwords.
-This library has OS level dependencies.
+For that purpose, we use Cryptography Library which is a Python library to encrypt connection passwords.
+This library has OS level dependencies, so to install this admin previleges is neccesary.
 Run this command.
     ```
     pip install cryptography
     ```